-Taro (Colocasia esculenta), which is also called “Arbi” in South Asia grows best in hot and humid weather and the ideal temperature for growing taro falls between 68 F – 95 F (20 C to 35 C).
+Taro (Colocasia esculenta), which is also called “Arbi” in South Asia grows best in the hot and humid weather, and the ideal temperature for growing taro falls between 68 F – 95 F (20 C to 35 C).
 The plant does not support low temperatures and won’t thrive below 50 F (10 C).

 Requirements for Growing Taro (Colocasia)

-Grow taro in partial shade or filtered sunlight is ideal.
+Growing taro in partial shade or filtered sunlight is ideal.

-Grow it in a well-drained and fertile soil, which is rich in organic matter.
+Grow it in the well-drained and fertile soil, which is rich in organic matter.
 Soil should be slightly acidic to neutral with a pH level between 5.5 to 6.5.
 Avoid compacted and clay-rich soil.

 Water frequently and deeply to always keep the soil moist.
 Adult plants are drought-resistant but don’t grow long in the lack of water.